Axway/amplify-central/content/en/docs/get_actionable_insights/business_insights.md

   ![Example of App usage](/Images/central/app_usage.png)

-You can filter by consuming team, application, product, service, and a pre-configured timeframe or cutomize your own.
+You can filter by consuming team, application, product, service, and a pre-configured timeframe or customize your own.

 Click an individual item to see the products with the service name and number of transactions per service.